Welcome to today's edition of the Rush 24-7 podcast.

 Wish we had the ability.

-That's what that's the beauty of spectator sports.
+That's the beauty of spectator sports.

-It's the one thing I always say, in which you can totally invest passion without consequence.
+It's the one thing I always say in which you can totally invest passion without consequence.

 You can't do that in any other area of life.